aryanreddyV/AI-as-a-tool-Data-synthesis-Project-Blackhole-Data-synthesis-PROJECT/README.md

-AI as a tool- Data synthesis Project: Blackhole Data synthesis PROJECT Researcher and data synthesizer: Vukkadapu Aryan Reddy
+AI as a tool- Data synthesis Project: Blackhole Data synthesis PROJECT

+---Researcher and data synthesizer: Vukkadapu Aryan Reddy

 ###THIS PROJECT CONSISTS 215 PAGES OF PURE DATA COLLECTED FROM CHATGPT4 BY USING OWN PROMPT ENGINEERING TECHNIQUE, IDEA, AND METHODOLOGY.